gravypower/Dimmy/README.md

 Under the hood, Dimmy is not much more than plugin management logic, a templating engine for docker-compose files, and a way to manage public and non-public settings.
 It uses the power of Octostache to generate docker-compose files that are then executed by docker-compose.
 The best thing is you do not need to commit to Dimmy, if you find you dislike dimsims take the generated docker-compose file and remove the tool.

 There are two essential parts of how Dimmy works.
-The first is your project directory; this is where the public development settings and a docker-compose template are stored and ultimately checked to source control.
+The first is your project directory; this is where the public development settings and a docker-compose template are stored and ultimately checked into source control.
 Next is the runtime directory where non-public development settings, the generated docker-compose files, and any bind mounts are found; this directory would generally not be committed to source control.

-Getting started:
+## Getting started

 To get started there are a few prerequisites:
 .NET Core 3.1
 Docker